plone/plone.app.testing/docs/source/README.rst

 Here, ``MY_PRODUCT_FIXTURE`` is the "fixture" base layer.
 Other layers can use this as a base if they want to build on this fixture, but it would not be used in tests directly.
-For that, we have crated an ``IntegrationTesting`` instance, ``MY_PRODUCT_INTEGRATION_TESTING``.
+For that, we have created an ``IntegrationTesting`` instance, ``MY_PRODUCT_INTEGRATION_TESTING``.

 Of course, we could have created a ``FunctionalTesting`` instance as